 Most eligible owner-occupiers and tenants will get the cash payout automatically without having to submit an application.
 However, tenants who rent part of a property or a mixed-use property (i.e. shophouse for both residential and retail use) will not be handed the cash payout automatically.
-These businesses will have to apply through an application to IRAS with supporting documents, which can be done here.
+These businesses will have to apply through an application to IRAS with supporting documents.

 Need Additional Support?